andrewgdotcom/ason/ason.md

 * The key [SYN -] = `^V -` takes a plaintext value which is a caption for the structure.
     It may appear in either or both of the htext or ftext.

-Applications may define their own htext keys, so long as they contain only non-C0 characters.
+Keys starting with [SYN] are reserved to ASON.
-Keys starting with C0 codes are reserved to ASON.
+Applications may define their own htext keys, so long as they contain only ASCII graphical or extended-ASCII characters.

 The ftext is similar to the htext, but MUST NOT contain the magic key [SYN].